ifxfrancois/rust_doc_test_demo/README.md

  * the test functions are gathered in a category called tests.

 For cargo the option `--document-tests` should run rustdoc with the option `--document-tests` on the project and on each integration tests and generate a unified documentation.

+## Build doc with documation of tests

+* build the rust fork at https://github.com/Infineon/rust/tree/test_documentation
+* link the produced toolchain to stage1
+* run the command `cargo +stage1  rustdoc -- -Z unstable-options --document-tests --document-private-items`

 ## Limitation of the POC